 Being injured while on a body of water or while engaged in a water recreational activity will likely require a personal injury attorney to represent you in your injury claim.
 Our office, The Law Offices of Edward A. Smith, has represented many injury victims from boating, jet ski and water skiing injury accidents.
 If you or someone you love has been in a water recreational accident call us now at 916-921-6400.
-If you are outside the Sacramento area, you can call at 800-404-5400 for free, friendly advice.
 You can find out more about our office by looking either Yelp or on Avvo, the attorney rating site.

 Photo Attribution: By John Karakatsanis from Athens, Greece (Water sports) [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons